karavanlarp/karavanlarp.github.io/eng/world/leonte.md

 **Marriage and family**

-All adult alenti may get married.
+All adult alenti may get married, regardless of gender.
 Usually one finds their future partner themselves, but there are cases of family finding the suitable person.
 Love is not always the requirement for marriage, there are also relationships where two people want to have a home and a family for other reasons.

 Whichever of the partners may propose.
 The engagement is marked by a matched set of jewelry that both wear.
 Usually the jewelry are bracelets, but rings and necklaces are also used.
 The marriage is registered in the family registry office and there is also a family party.
 The newlyweds also go to the temple of Baruna to pray for a blessing.